 Search Engine Optimization (SEO) is one of the most critical factors for any eCommerce website, of course, we can build you the “Selfridges” of websites, but this won’t guarantee you a place on Oxford Street!
 We have listed some tips you can use to help your Magento eCommerce website climb the Google ranks and outshine your competitors.

 1. Simple URL’s: You should change your products and category URL’s to include names rather than dynamic ID’s, Magento allows you to specify each URL on the product and category “general” tab.

-2. Unique Keyword Meta tags: Your meta title and description is one of the fist things a search engine will read when crawling your website, therefore make sure your meta title has your prominent keyword ONCE at the start, and the full title is between 30 – 50 characters.
-Your meta description should be no more than 150 characters and briefly describe your page content whilst mentioning you keyword just once.
-Magento allows you to set meta data for each page using the meta tab in each product, CMS page and category editor.
+2. Unique Keyword Meta tags: Your meta title and descriptions are one of the first things a search engine will read when crawling your website, therefore make sure your meta title has your prominent keyword ONCE at the start, and the full title is between 30 – 50 characters.
+Your meta description should be no more than 150 characters and briefly describe your page content whilst mentioning your keyword just once.
+Magento allows you to set metadata for each page using the meta tab in each product, CMS page and category editor.

-7. Image Optimization: Site speed has always been important, but Google now adds more weight to this and your speed is quite often reflective in your Google ranking.
-Why not optimise images, specially large banner images, these should be around 100 – 200kb at the most.
+7. Image Optimization: Site speed has always been important, but Google now adds more weight to this and your speed is quite often reflective of your Google ranking.
+Why not optimise images, especially large banner images, these should be around 100 – 200kb at the most.

-9. 301 redirects: If you’re a long standing business and you have a number of inbound links, should you change your product location, URL or no longer stock and item, simply update you htacess file to inform search engines and links pointing to your site of their new location.
+9. 301 redirects: If you’re a long-standing business and you have a number of inbound links, should you change your product location, URL or no longer stock an item, simply update your access file to inform search engines and links pointing to your site of their new location.
 In the case of a product you no longer stock, why not redirect to something similar or the main category.

 If you require more help with SEO and your Magento ecommerce store, why not get in contact so we can scan your site and give you a full report on items that need addressing.